 The Origins of Sachsenhausen

-Sachsenhausen was built in 1936 by the SS to detain political prisoners, dissidents, and marginalized groups.
-It was initially established as a concentration camp for Nazis’ political opponents and intellectuals who opposed Hitler’s regime.
-Over time, its purpose expanded to include imprisoned Jews, Romani people, homosexuals, and other groups targeted by the Nazis.
+Sachsenhausen was established in 1936 by the SS as a security-po lice prison for political opponents, dissenters and socially undesirable elements.
+It was first founded as a holding camp for the Nazis’ political enemies, dissident Jews, and intellectual dissuaders of Hitler’s reign of terror.
+Later its function was broadened to include Jews, Romani people, homosexuals and other people wanted by the Nazis.

 Life Inside the Camp